ssanchezor/GNN-RS/README.md

 ## 7. Conclusions <a name="7-conclusions"></a>

-* The results of the **FM+GAT** model were promising with a small dataset, but it has not been possible to test it with a larger one due to the computational resources it required.
+* The results of the **FM+GAT** model are promising with a small dataset, but it has not been possible to test it with a larger one due to the computational resources it requires (calculating attention scores considerably increases the number of parameters), although we expect it to achieve the best results.
+For those scenarios where computational resources are not a problem, seems to be the best model to achieve highest results.

-* **FM+GCN** Model give a good and balanced resulto, much better than Popularity Model.
+* **FM+GCN** model also gives quite good accuracy results while preserving balanced fairness scores (NDCG, Gini, Novelty, etc.).
+Since it is somewhat lighter to train than the FM+GAT, it is perfect for softer implementations that do not require really high accuracy rates.

-* **Popularity** Model is a very cheap model with not so bad performance in terms of accuracy.
+* **Popularity** model is a very cheap model with good results in terms of accuracy.
+However, it has a large index of popularity bias.
+For those scenarios where accuracy is all that matters, it becomes a good candidate to be considered.

-* By adding **extra features** to the FM Model we observed an evident improvements in the metrics so we guess that doing the same for FM+GCN and FM+GAT will allow to have a very good results in all the metrics.
+* By adding **extra context** to the FM Model we have observed relevant improvements in the metrics, so we expect that by doing the same for FM+GCN and FM+GAT will further improve its results in all the metrics.
+However, we have not been able to ehance the models due to lack of time.

-* Our original dataset had a distribution with an obvious **popularity bias** ,inherent to fashion, and for this reason it is difficult to obtain better results in terms of **Gini and Novelty** if other strategies are not used, such as performing a subsequent reranking including more items belonging to the long tail or using a hybrid recommender always taking into account the users preferences.
+* Our original dataset had a distribution with an obvious **popularity bias**, inherent to the fashion industry, and for this reason it is difficult to obtain better results in terms of **Gini** and **Novelty**.
+Other strategies could be used to reduce the bias, such as performing a subsequent reranking including more items belonging to the long tail or using a hybrid recommender that always takes into account the user's preferences.

-* The selection and interpretation of metrics to mesure the **Fairness** has not been easy.
+* The selection and interpretation of the differnt metrics to mesure the **fairness** of the recommender systems has not been easy.

 ## 8. Acknowledgements <a name="8-acknowledgements"></a>